Garden & Lawn

 Resolva Xtra Tough Concentrated Weed Killer, 1 Litre

-The Resolva Xtra Tough Concentrate Weed Killer is another weed killer that’s effective on annual and deep-rooted perennial weeds.
-However, the Resolva’s specialty is broad-leaved weeds such as creeping thistle and annual sow thistle.
-The manufacturer claims that this product has enhanced killing performance because of the IQ technology which utilises the speed of a contact weed killer plus the deep root penetration of a systemic weed killer.
-We’re not sure that this weed killer is any more advanced than the other weed killers on our list.
-But it does work if you apply it properly at the right time of year.
+Resolva Xtra Tough Concentrate Weed Killer is another weed killer that’s effective on annual and deep-rooted perennial weeds that are available at most garden centres.
+However, the Resolva’s speciality is broad-leaved weeds such as creeping thistle and annual sow thistle.
+I believe this weedkiller has enhanced killing performance because of the IQ technology, which utilises the speed of a contact weed killer plus the deep root penetration of a systemic weed killer.
+If I’m honest, I’m not sure that this weed killer is any more advanced than the other weed killers, but it does work if you apply it properly at the right time of year when new growth is fresh.

-Just like our previous two recommendations, this weed killer is also biodegradable and is broken down by the microorganisms in the soil.
+Just like my three previous recommendations, this weed killer is also biodegradable and is broken down by the microorganisms in the soil.
 This Resolva product is a systematic, non-selective, and non-residual weed killer.
-It seeps into any foliage it touches and travels down into the root system where it destroys the growth enzymes.
-As a result, it kills the weed and prevents future growth which is what helps makes it so effective.
+It seeps into any foliage it touches and travels down into the root system, where it destroys the growth enzymes.
+As a result, it kills the weed and prevents future growth, which is what makes it so effective.

 Resolva Xtra Tough Concentrate Weed Killer comes in a variety of sizes.
-The 1 litre bottle size we reviewed is ergonomically designed with finger grips on one side to ensure you have a firm grasp and don’t drop it.
-This weed killer is affordable and also available in a 200ml bottle or 6 x 100ml sachets .
+The 1-litre bottle size I reviewed is ergonomically designed with finger grips on one side to ensure you have a firm grasp and don’t drop it.
+This weed killer is affordable and available in a 200ml bottle or 6 x 100ml sachets for even easier measuring and mixing.
 As with most liquids, the larger bottles offer better value for money.

 Pros